awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/lifecycle-hooks.md

 ## Prepare for Notifications<a name="preparing-for-notification"></a>

 You can configure notifications for when an instance enters a wait state\.
-You can use Amazon CloudWatch Events, Amazon SNS, or Amazon SQS to receive the notifications\.
+You can use Amazon EventBridge, Amazon SNS, or Amazon SQS to receive the notifications\.
 For more information, see [Configuring Lifecycle Hook Notifications](configuring-lifecycle-hook-notifications.md)\.

 Alternatively, if you have a script that configures your instances when they launch, you do not need to receive notification when the lifecycle action occurs\.
 If you are not doing so already, update your script to retrieve the instance ID of the instance from the instance metadata\.
 For more information, see [Retrieving Instance Metadata](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html#instancedata-data-retrieval) in the *Amazon EC2 User Guide for Linux Instances*\.